javierasping/sentinel/content/posts/virtualizacion-kvm-linux/gestion-maquinas-kvm/ampliar-recursos-vm/ampliar-recursos-vm.en.md

 ---
-title: "Expand virtual machine resources in KVM"
+title: "How to expand VM memory, CPU and disks"
 date: 2025-10-16T13:00:00+00:00
 description: How to increase vCPU, RAM, and disk space of a VM in KVM, including expanding the filesystem inside the guest.
 tags: [KVM,Virtualization,Libvirt,Linux,VM,Resources]
-hero: images/virtualizacion-kvm-linux/gestion-maquinas-kvm/ampliar-recursos.jpg
+hero: images/virtualizacion-kvm-linux/gestion-vm/ampliar-recursos.png
+weight: 5
 ---

 # Expand virtual machine resources in KVM